Colorectal Cancer Screening

 Fecal Occult Blood Testing

-The least expensive method of colorectal cancer (CRC) screening is the fecal occult blood test (FOBT).
-These tests take a sample of stool and using a chemical solution, detect if there is blood in the stool.
-The test seems simple enough, but there are a few guidelines.
-These restrictions decrease the chance of having a false-positive result.
+The least expensive colorectal cancer (CRC) screening test is the fecal occult blood test (FOBT).
+Occult means hidden or not seen by the eye.
+These tests take a sample of stool and use a chemical solution to see if there is blood in the stool.
+For this test, there are a few things you should do to prepare.
+These restrictions lower the chance of having a false-positive result.

-• You cannot take aspirin and NSAID products (ibuprofen, Naprosyn) for 7 days prior to testing.
+• You cannot take aspirin and NSAID products (ibuprofen, Naprosyn) for 7 days before the testing.

-• Dietary restrictions include avoiding vitamin C, iron, eating red meat, and some raw vegetables (including broccoli, beets, bananas) for 3 days prior to testing.
+• For 3 days before testing, avoid vitamin C, iron, eating red meat, and some raw vegetables (including broccoli, beets, bananas).

-• The test must be performed on two or three consecutive bowel movements and repeated every year to be most useful.
+• The test must be done on two or three bowel movements that are consecutive (one after the other).

-If the test is positive, you must be willing to undergo a colonoscopy to find and treat the cause of the positive test.
-While some providers will perform an FOBT at the time of a rectal exam, this is considered ineffective and is not supported by the ACS or the USMSTF.
-In addition, the reliability of stool blood testing varies greatly from one brand of test to another and is also affected by the procedure used to process the test.
+For it to be most useful, this test should be done every year.
+If the test is positive, you will have a colonoscopy to find and treat the cause of the positive test.
+How reliable the stool blood test is varies greatly from one brand of test to another and is also affected by the procedure used to process the test.

 Fecal Immunochemical Test

-FIT (fecal immunochemical test) is a test that uses a different technique to detect blood in the stool.
-The test is more specific for human blood and it is not affected by diet.
+FIT (fecal immunochemical test) is more specific for human blood and is not affected by diet.
 You will not need to follow the dietary restrictions mentioned above.
 The test costs more than FOBT and it is not clear yet if it is better.
-While it appears that 2 FIT test results are better detection than 1, the optimal number of tests per year is not yet known.
+While it seems that 2 FIT test results are better than 1, the perfect number of tests per year is not yet known.

 Stool testing for blood is certainly better than no screening at all.
-However, the concern is that advanced adenomas or early cancers are unlikely to bleed all the time.
+The concern is that advanced adenomas or early cancers are not likely to bleed all the time so they may not be detected by this test.
 You may have a negative test even though there is cancer in your colon.
-The tests must be done more than once and repeated each year in order to have the best chance of detecting cancer.
+The tests must be done more than once and repeated each year to have the best chance of detecting cancer.
 These tests are less effective in detecting tumors on the right side of the colon than on the left.
-This is important to note because studies have found that over 50% of cancers are found on the right side of the colon in women and on the left side in men.
+Studies have found that more than half of the cancers are found on the right side of the colon in women and on the left side in men.

 Stool DNA Testing

-Some patients will receive a false-positive result using this type of testing and no cancer will be found on further testing.
-The significance of a false positive result is not yet known.
-This may be the result of a cancer being present, but not detected, on colonoscopy or possibly a cancer in another area of the gastrointestinal tract (small bowel, stomach, etc.).
+Some patients will receive a false-positive result and no cancer will be found on further testing.
 Studies are being done to figure out how well this test detects adenomas (pre-cancers), though it appears to be far less sensitive for these.
 The test is also less sensitive in detecting tumors on the right side of the colon than on the left.
-As with FOBT, if you have a positive sDNA test you will need to have to have a diagnostic colonoscopy performed.
+As with FOBT, if you have a positive sDNA test you will need to have a diagnostic colonoscopy done.

 Screening with Endoscopy

-Endoscopy uses a camera on the end of a thin, flexible tube to navigate the bowel and look for any polyps or tumors.
-There are two types of endoscopy used for colorectal cancer screening, sigmoidoscopy, and colonoscopy.
+Endoscopy uses a camera on the end of a thin, flexible tube to view the bowel and look for any polyps or tumors.
+There are two types of endoscopy used for colorectal cancer screening: sigmoidoscopy and colonoscopy.

 Colonoscopy

-The colonoscope is similar to the sigmoidoscope, but is longer and can view the whole colon (left and right sides).
-If a polyp is found, the provider can remove it using a cutting tool that is in the scope and send it to a pathology lab to determine if it is adenomatous (precancerous).
-Colonoscopy is thought to be the gold standard of colorectal cancer screening but is only as good as the endoscopist performing the test.
-Given the slow growth of polyps, it is recommended that a normal exam (in the general population) be repeated every 10 years.
-Those at higher risk (i.e. family history, prior test with polyps, personal history of ulcerative colitis, HNPCC, or FAP) should be screened more frequently.
+The colonoscope is like the sigmoidoscope but is longer and can view the whole colon (left and right sides).
+If a polyp is found, the provider can remove it using a cutting tool in the scope and send it to a pathology lab to see if it is adenomatous (precancerous).
+Colonoscopy is thought to be the gold standard of CRC screening but is only as good as the provider (called an endoscopist) doing the test.
+Given the slow growth of polyps, a colonoscopy (in the general population) should be done every 10 years.
+Those at higher risk (such as those with family history, prior test with polyps, personal history of ulcerative colitis (UC), HNPCC, or FAP) should be screened more often.
+Talk with your provider about how often you should have one.

 To prepare for colonoscopy you must clean out your bowel.
-To do this, you must follow a low fiber, clear liquid diet for one to two days prior and perform a bowel cleansing, which is done with oral laxative solutions or tablets.
+To do this, you must follow a low-fiber, clear liquid diet for one to two days before and do a bowel cleansing or prep, which is done with laxative solutions or tablets you take by mouth.
 Your provider will give you specific instructions.
-Don’t let the fear of the prep keep you from getting your colonoscopy!

-During the test, the bowel is filled with air to allow the endoscopist to look at the colon.
-You will likely need sedation, so you will need to have someone pick you up and take you home after the procedure.
+During the test, the bowel is filled with air, so the endoscopist can look at your colon.
+You will likely need to be sedated, so you will need someone to pick you up and take you home after the procedure.
 You will likely need to take the day off from work.
 The main risks of colonoscopy are bleeding after the removal of a polyp and perforation of the bowel.

 Colonoscopy Follow-Up